 Retirees, volunteers, stay-at-home parents, theatre students, teenagers, and anyone who enjoys working with people can be proud of being part of this important effort to train our future health care providers.

-To learn more about becoming a standardized patient, please fill out our standardized patient application or contact us at (601) 815-4779.
+To learn more about becoming a simulated participant, please fill out our application or contact us at (601) 815-4779.